 Second, weight loss from a mega-calorie deficit almost never stays off.
 It’s just too hard to maintain such a dramatic calorie deficit for a long period of time.
 Once you end the mega-calorie deficit, all the weight you lost typically comes right back on.
 That is because your weight loss strategy was unsustainable.

 Finally, weight loss from a mega-calorie deficit is downright unhealthy.
 Starvation dieting is traumatic to the body.
-It’s brute-force assault on the status quo.
+It’s a brute-force assault on the status quo.
 It has a negative effect on your metabolism and hormone production.
 It’s also naturally self-limiting.
 When you enter into starvation mode, your body starts looking for other sources of energy.
 Eventually, it will turn to your muscle.
 This is a massive problem.
 Muscle is the most metabolically active tissue in your body.
 It’s your closest ally in burning fat.
-When you begin cannibalizing muscle during mega-calorie deficit diet, you risk passing a frightening tipping point.
+When you begin cannibalizing muscle during a mega-calorie deficit diet, you risk passing a frightening tipping point.

-So yes… calorie deficit diets have their issues.
+So yes… calorie-deficit diets have their issues.